 Transmitting/transporting audio files from here to there.
 The bane of my existence (lol).
 What's the best, safest, and most efficient method of delivery?
-How do I get all your data off my computer and into the hands of those that need it?
+How do I get your song files off my computer and into the hands of those that need it?
 The answer is: it depends.

-The basic problem is the size of the audio files.
-If the files were really tiny to begin with, I could ZIP them all up and attach it to an email message.
+The basic problem is "size".
+If the files were really tiny to begin with, I could ZIP them all up and attach the ZIP file to an email message.
 Boom.
 Done!

 There's almost always some drama or anguish involved in all this.
 And I know what I'm doing.
 I'm good at this.
 I've had people fly off the handle at me for problems they themselves created.
-Clients that are tech savvy will generally fare better than those who aren't.
+Clients who are "tech savvy" fare better than those who aren't.
 I have literally ended up making house calls for people that just can't get it together.
 Not judging.
 Just saying.

 Here are my suggestions for moving project files back and forth.